bbauska/UC-Davis-Inter-jQuery/README.md

 just getting whole numbers 200, 700, 1525, 21.4, and 2683 and that&apos;s
 good.
 Great.
 We&apos;ll pick it up in the next lesson.

-# 2.10 Adding PageTop and If Statements {#adding-pagetop-and-if-statements }
+# 2.10 Adding PageTop and If Statements

 ![](./12-15-23-images/media/image194.png){width="4.0in"
 height="2.4508552055993in"}